Pilot (Prison Break): Plot

 Michael Scofield receives a mysterious body tattoo, and then strips his apartment of articles of various people from Fox River, along with a hard disk which he throws into a river.
 The next day, he robs a bank, but surrenders without incident when the police arrive.
 Michael is sent to court, refusing to put up a fight, even after his lawyer, Veronica Donovan (Robin Tunney) attempts to defend him, so he is sentenced to 5 years at Fox River, the prison he requested to be sent to.
 Upon entering Fox River, Michael meets Capt.
 Brad Bellick (Wade Williams), whom he quickly discovers to be somewhat arrogant.
-He then meets his cell mate, Fernando Sucre (Amaury Nolasco), who tells him the only thing he can do is serve time.
+He then meets his cellmate, Fernando Sucre (Amaury Nolasco), who tells him the only thing he can do is serve time.
 Sucre shows Michael around the outside, noting the territories throughout.
 He then shows Michael to the isolated Lincoln Burrows (or "Link the Sink" as they call him) who killed Terrence Steadman, the Vice President's brother.

 Michael realizes the only way to get to his brother is to join PI (Prison Industries) of which John Abruzzi (Peter Stormare) is in charge.
 Michael approaches Abruzzi, but is rejected, where he calmly tells Abruzzi that he has something he needs - and leaves an origami crane, giving him a sign that he knows of Fibonacci, the informant who put Abruzzi in prison.
 Abruzzi allows him to join PI.
 In the infirmary, Michael introduces himself to Dr. Sara Tancredi (Sarah Wayne Callies), whom he tries to charm.
 She gives him his insulin shot, since Michael claims to have Type 1 diabetes.
 On Michael's second visit, Sara notices his abnormally low glucose level and tells him that he is reacting to the insulin as if he is not diabetic.
 She then says that on his next visit, she would like to run a test.
 To keep up his bluff, Michael approaches C-Note (Rockmond Dunbar), the prison "pharmacist" and pays him in advance for PUGNAc, an insulin blocker.